Work & Career

 7 Surprising Things Your Outfit Color Says About You

-Here’s why purple might be off-putting and blue could land you the job.
+Here’s why yellow might be off-putting and blue could land you the job.

 In order to keep an all-white ensemble crisp and clean, the wearer must be at the top of his or her game.
 If you’re sure you’re the type of person who falls into this category, try it out on a job interview in a creative field, or to dinner with your parents.
 There’s no better way to show them you’ve got it together (through your clothing choice, anyway).